TechGrounds-Cloud8/cloud8-sasudi90/08_Project/01-Exploration/Logs/week3/log.md

 # Log [19-7-2022]

 ## One Sentence summary of the day
-Too hot, did halve a day but nothing fruitful.
+Too hot, did halve a day but nothing (fruitful).

 ## Challenges
+Heat

 ## Solutions
+Take it easy

 ____